 Top-level domain | .bo |

-History of the Bolivian Flag
+History of the Bolivian flag

 The current Bolivian flag was officially adopted on November 30, 1851, during the presidency of Manuel Isidoro Belzu.
 However, its origins can be traced back to the early 19th century when Bolivia gained independence from Spain.
 The tricolor design was inspired by the flag of the French Republic, reflecting the ideals of liberty, equality, and fraternity that influenced many South American independence movements.
 Over the years, the flag has undergone several modifications, particularly concerning the coat of arms.
 The current version of the coat of arms was officially adopted in 2004, adding more detail and symbolism to represent Bolivia's diverse cultural and natural heritage.

-Symbolism and Design of the Bolivian Flag
+Symbolism and design of the Bolivian flag

 Each element of the Bolivian flag carries deep symbolic meaning: